tenzir/tenzir/web/docs/tql2/operators/load_zmq.md

 ## Description

-The `zmq` loader processes the bytes in a ZeroMQ message received by a `SUB` socket.
-The `zmq` saver sends bytes as a ZeroMQ message via a `PUB` socket.
+The `load_zmq` operator processes the bytes in a ZeroMQ message received by a `SUB` socket.

 Indpendent of the socket type, the `zmq` connector supports specfiying the direction of connection establishment with `listen` and `connect`.
 This can be